RicardoRei/Complex-Networks-17-18/README.md

 ## Analysis

-In file xxxxxxxx.pdf you can find our analysis to this dataset.
+In file InfectiousDiseaseSpread.pdf you can find our analysis to this dataset.

 ## Run